Leadership Development

 Our goal is Community Development by helping Hondurans to make their communities stronger.

 Local leaders are essential, and they are all volunteers.
-With our help, they determine priorities, set standards, motivate and organize others, handle money, and interact with the Honduran government.
+They determine priorities, set standards, motivate and organize others, handle money, and interact with the Honduran government.
+When we can be helpful, we assist as requested.

-The committees include Health & Development, Clinic, Water Board, Education, Hope & Faith Gardens, and the Patronato, which is an oversight committee.
+The local committees include Health & Development, Clinic, Water Board, Education, Agricultural Leadership, Hope & Faith Gardens, and the Patronato, which is an elected committee.

 The agriculture group is an affiliation of farmers determined to improve their farming practice and output to have more food for their families and to sell.
 Here they are pictured with Linda Kennedy in front of the multipurpose Agriculture Center.